ShenLab/PreMode/README.md

 `scripts/PreMode.mean.var/` PreMode, it will output both predicted value (mean) and confidence (var), used in adaptive learning tasks.

-# figures in our manuscript
+# Figures in our manuscript

 Please install the necessary R packages using `mamba env create -f r4-base.yaml`